-We will continue to follow the principles set out in part 5 of Keeping Children Safe in Education when managing reports and supporting victims of peer-on-peer abuse.

-Staff should continue to act on any concerns they have immediately - about both children attending school and those at home.
+- 7.1 We will follow the principles set out in part 5 of Keeping Children Safe in Education when managing reports and supporting victims of peer-on-peer abuse. - 7.2 Staff shall continue to act immediately on any concerns they have about a child at school or working at home.